madhavkarri/-CarND-AdvancedLaneFinding/README.md

   - The perspective transform matrix was determined by picking the right set of source and destination points and cv2 function "getPerspectiveTransform".
     - For source points the 4-corner co-ordinates of the trapezoidal mask were picked
     - For detsination points the four corner co-ordinates of the image boundary with margin were selected
-* Find lane starting co-ordinates on X-axis by taking histogram of detected lane line pixels on bottom-half of the warped binary output (function: wi_hp)
+* Find, lane starting co-ordinates on X-axis, by taking histogram of detected lane line pixels on bottom-half of the warped binary output (function: wi_hp)
   - A histogram of the lane line pixels on the bottom half of the frame/image in the target area will result in two peaks.
 These two peaks, corresponding to left and right lane lines, can be used as a good starting guess for the sliding window algorithm.
 * Post establishing the starting co-ordinates, of the detected lane line pixels, on x-axis, implement the sliding window algorithm to detect lane line pixels through all of the image/frame (function: find_lane_pixels)
 * Post detetction of left and right line pixels through the complete image, a polynomial fit is established for each of the left and right lines (function: fit_polynomial)